android-sms-gateway/docs-web/docs/index.md

 - **Random delay between messages:** Introduces a random delay between sending messages to avoid mobile operator restrictions.
 - **Private server support:** The application allows for the use of a backend server in the user's infrastructure for enhanced security.
 - **App status reporting:** Ability to report current app status by sending requests to specified URL at any user-defined intervals.
-- **Webhooks on incoming SMS:** The application allows setting up webhooks to be sent to a specified URL whenever an SMS is received.
+- **Webhooks:** The application allows setting up webhooks to be sent on specified events.

 ## Ideal For